One-on-Ones

-Gina also offers one-on-one dramaturgical consults for those who are interested in breaking through on a draft.
+Gina offers one-on-one dramaturgical consults for those who are interested in breaking through on a draft.
 Options below reflect full-length scripts only.
 Reach out for pricing for shorter scripts.

 Option 1 - $175: